-David Burrell’s take on the downsized 1962 Dodge and Plymouth gets partway there
+David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

-Unlike some other historical accounts, Burrell questioned the “legend” that Chrysler executive Bill Newberg unilaterally demanded that a just-completed redesign of the automaker’s entire lineup of full-sized cars — the so-called S-series — be ditched in favor of an 11th-hour downsizing of its two lowest-priced brands.
+Unlike some other historical accounts, Burrell (2019) questioned the “legend” that Chrysler executive Bill Newberg unilaterally demanded that a just-completed redesign of the automaker’s lineup of full-sized cars — the S-series — be ditched in favor of an 11th-hour downsizing of its two lowest-priced brands.
 They were placed on a new mid-sized B-body.

 Burrell quite rightly noted that it is “very rare” that a senior executive in a large, publicly-listed company “has the sole power to make such key strategic product changes without reference to at least a couple of other senior executives, the chief financial officer and Board members” (2019, p.
 21).